vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Breakouts/breakouts.md

 * Comments
     - Allows you to engage with audience without the need for a secondary device.

-If Breakout is completed, you will see the 'Show Is Over' view
+If Breakout is completed, you will see the 'Show Is Over' view.
 * Show Files
   - View & download uploaded media files.
 * View Recording